abi-am/omicss-25/Group projects/GP3/README.md

    - The rest
    - These are individuals whose genomes are a mix of cultivated and wild lineages.
    -
-> Note: In  the analysis it does not neceserly mean that K=1 represents cultivated grapevin and K=2 wild grapevine.
+> Note: In  the analysis it does not neceserly mean that K=1 represents cultivated grapevine and K=2 wild grapevine.
 It can be visa versa.
 To understant which K rersednts what cluster, check the metadata.

 For the visualizaton, group samples by their countries of origin.
-Then in each country, organize by major of one of the Ks e.g. 4,5, or 6 component and list in increasing or decreasing order.
+Then in each country, organize by major one of the Ks e.g. 4,5, or 6 component and list in increasing or decreasing order.

-> Note: For all Q matrices, the order of the Samples must be the same!
+> Note: For all Q matrices, the order of the samples must be the same!

    #### &emsp;ADMIXTURE results ploting in R:
    - Cultivated, admixed, wild clusters distinction